 Let’s consider the light in a master bedroom over the course of a day.
 How do you like to wake up?
 Some of my clients swear by blackout shades on their windows and I do provide them if people insist, but as far as I’m concerned, I’d never have them myself – nothing deadens a space more than cutting off all the natural light from the windows.
 Current research suggests that our bodies respond best by awaking to a gradually increasing light level such as occurs naturally with the sunrise.
 In winter, those of us who work for a living don’t have the luxury of waiting for the sunrise to awake but if you find that a rudely ringing alarm clock is too much of a shock to the system – there are “light clocks” available that emit stronger and stronger light to waken the sleeper more gently.
 For the truly sensitive wake-up call, how about this: There is a new prototype for bedding that starts to glow in the early morning hours so the sleeper is literally bathed in ever increasing light!
 (Maybe levitation is an option too…)

 Once one has arisen for the day it’s nice to have the Master Suite brightly lit for the morning rituals.
 For sheer cheerfulness, you can’t beat daylight streaming through the windows; it creates the nicest ambient light, and, if you are lucky enough to have windows on two walls, the daylight creates even a greater sense of dimension and life.
 The best way to mimic daylight is to use uplights that illuminate by reflecting light from the ceiling in much the same way the sky provides a broad light source.
 Uplighting can be created by strategically placed torchieres or by building light coves if the ceiling height allows.
 Good ambient lighting, especially when one is first greeting the day, provides a great sense of well-being.
+If you need professional electrical services to install your new lighting system, you can use Blessed Electrical Service Team and similar services.

 There are tasks to be performed in the master bedroom — reading, dressing, putting on make-up — and all require appropriate lighting.
 Many people like to read in bed so bedside lamps are popular.
 I have no objection to a good looking bedside lamp but if it is intended to be a reading lamp make sure that it is tall enough to shed light on the surface of your book and it’s also nice to have a three way bulb or a dimming mechanism so that you can adjust the light level.
 For flexibility and function, I prefer classic wall mounted swing arm lamps; they can put the light where you need it and they don’t take up any space on the night table!